-The Beneficiary is the person who may elect to receive the death benefit or become the new Contract Owner, subject to the Death of Owner provision if the sole surviving Contract Owner dies before the Payout Start Date.
-If the sole surviving Contract Owner dies after the Payout Start Date, the Beneficiaries will receive any guaranteed income payments scheduled to continue.
+You may name one or more primary and contingent Beneficiaries when you apply for a Contract.
+The primary Beneficiary is the person who may, in accordance with the terms of the Contract, elect to receive the Death Proceeds or become the new Contract Owner pursuant to the Contract if the sole surviving Contract Owner dies before the Payout Start Date.
+If the sole surviving Contract Owner dies on or after the Payout Start Date, the primary Beneficiary will receive any guaranteed income payments scheduled to continue.
+A contingent Beneficiary is the person selected by the Contract Owner who will exercise the rights of the primary Beneficiary if all named primary Beneficiaries die before the death of the sole surviving Contract Owner.

-You may name one or more Beneficiaries when you apply for a Contract.
 You may change or add Beneficiaries at any time, unless you have designated an irrevocable Beneficiary.
-We will provide a change of beneficiary form to be signed and filed with us.
+We will provide a change of Beneficiary request form to be signed by you and filed with us.
 Until we receive your written request to change a Beneficiary, we are entitled to rely on the most recent Beneficiary information in our files.
 Once we accept your change request, any change will be effective on the date you sign the written request.
 We are not liable for any payment we make or other action we take before accepting any written request from you.
-Accordingly, if you wish to change your Beneficiary, you should deliver your written notice to us promptly.
+Accordingly, if you wish to change your Beneficiary, you should deliver your written request to us promptly.

-If you did not name a Beneficiary or if the named Beneficiary is no longer living when the sole surviving Contract Owner dies, the Beneficiary will be:
+If you did not name a Beneficiary or, unless otherwise provided in the Beneficiary designation, if no named Beneficiary is living when the sole surviving Contract Owner dies, the new Beneficiary will be:

-- · a contingent Beneficiary whom you named or, if none, - · your spouse, or, if he or she is no longer alive, - your surviving children equally, if living, or, if you have no surviving children, - your estate.
+- · your spouse, or if he or she is no longer alive, - your surviving children equally, or if you have no surviving children, - · your estate.